 SALE FEATURES EX-SIR ELTON JOHN 1965 JAGUAR E-TYPE AND 1961 FERRARI BARN FIND BELONGING TO OSCAR WINNING PRODUCER AGOSTINO 'DINO' DE LAURENTIIS

-A red 1965 Jaguar E-Type Series 1 4.2-Liter Roadster that belonged to Sir Elton John is one of the highlights of the Collectors' Motor Cars and Automobilia sale, taking place at Bonhams Oxford on March 3rd 2012.
+A red 1965 Jaguar E-Type Series 1 4.2-Litre Roadster that belonged to Sir Elton John is one of the highlights of the Collectors' Motor Cars and Automobilia sale, taking place at Bonhams Oxford on March 3rd 2012.

 Estimated to sell for £50,000-70,000 the car was bought by Sir Elton in 1987.
 According to his fleet manager, Sir Elton and his staff referred to the E-Type as 'OK Elton' due to its number plate OKE 1, which was worn throughout his ownership and is sold with the car.